-If you retain a reputable, respected criminal defense lawyer, he or she can immediately file an “Appearance” on your behalf with the court.
+If you retain a reputable, respected criminal defense lawyer, they can immediately file an “Appearance” on your behalf with the court.
 Your lawyer can do this literally within a few minutes by fax after being retained.
-This will tell the judge at least two things: you respect the court, and you intend to appear in court voluntarily.
+An attorney’s appearance will tell the judge at least two things: you respect the court’s procedures and intend to appear in court voluntarily.
 You will still have to appear in court to be arraigned on the warrant, but the judge will have a completely different perspective on you.
 You should understand that court-appointed lawyers are generally not provided when the defendant appears before the court on a bench warrant.
 If a defendant failed to appear in court for an arraignment and is arrested on a warrant, it will be more challenging to obtain an affordable bond.

 Assuming the defendant hires a highly experienced lawyer, the attorney will know what needs to be done to give the defendant the best chance of remaining out of jail and on bond.
-For example, a motion can be made to have a forfeited bond reinstated.
-With the right lawyer, you may not even have to be arrested on the warrant.
-There are many factors a judge must consider when setting a bond, and a retained criminal defense attorney will prepare in advance so that the most powerful and persuasive argument can be made on the defendant’s behalf.
+For example, a motion can be made to reinstate a forfeited bond.
+You may not even have to be arrested on the warrant with the right lawyer.
+There are many factors a judge must consider when setting a bond, and a retained criminal defense attorney will prepare in advance so that they can make the most powerful and persuasive argument on the defendant’s behalf.

 When you walk into court, your criminal defense lawyer will explain the circumstances in terms the judge understands from a legal perspective.
 A seasoned lawyer has the best chance of providing an acceptable explanation.
 If the lawyer is successful, the judge will cancel the warrant, reinstate the forfeited bond, and set a new court date.
-A general practice or bargain lawyer will likely make a poor argument in favor of keeping their client out of jail.
-Without a top attorney, the odds are higher that the defendant will have to post a large amount of money to remain out on bond, or that person will simply be retained in custody until the case is concluded.
+A general practice or bargain lawyer will likely make a poor argument to keep their client out of jail.
+Without a top attorney, the odds are higher that the defendant will have to post a large amount of money to remain on bond, or they will remain in custody until the case is concluded.

-If you are caught with an open warrant, you will be arrested and taken to court in handcuffs.
-With a pending warrant, any time you leave your house, you could be arrested.
+If caught with an open warrant, you will be arrested and taken to court in handcuffs.
+With a pending warrant, you could be arrested any time you leave your house.
 Even if you don’t leave your house, you may get a knock on the door (or the door kicked in), and you could be arrested and hauled off to court.
-Appearing before a court in handcuffs, as opposed to voluntarily surrendering with a lawyer, usually results in a bond that requires a cash deposit with the court.
+Appearing before a court in handcuffs, instead of voluntarily surrendering with a lawyer, usually results in a bond that requires a cash deposit with the court.
 A bond requiring that money be deposited with the court is called a cash bond.

 If someone has been arrested, all is not lost, and it is not too late to hire counsel.
-A skilled and talented lawyer may be able to provide a reasonable explanation for the defendant’s failure to appear in court and assure the judge that the defendant will appear in court in the future.
-Appearing voluntarily is best.
+A skilled and talented lawyer may provide a reasonable explanation for the defendant’s failure to appear in court and assure the judge that the defendant will appear in court in the future.
+Appearing voluntarily in court is best.

 It is a myth that warrants expire.
 Once issued, a warrant remains in the Law Enforcement Information Network (LEIN) forever.
 The sooner you deal with it, the better.